 If you need help with an FCR grade email the Division of Student Administration credit team.

 Do I have to be confirmed eligible before purchasing graduation tickets?

-During your last session, before final confirmation of your eligibility, you will be asked to choose whether you want to attend a ceremony of not.
+During your last session, before final confirmation of your eligibility, we will send you an invite to your graduation ceremony.
 We ask you this early, so that we can start planning our graduation ceremonies.

 If for any reason you are deemed ineligible after you purchase ceremony tickets, we will refund your tickets in full.

 What happens after confirmation of my eligibility?

 After final grade release we will update your student record.
-If everything is in order, your student record will marked completed.
-We will then email you to confirm you are ready to graduate.
+If everything is in order, your student record will be marked completed.
+We will then notify you in your Student Portal to confirm you are ready to graduate.

 Am I eligible for a University Medal?